Sandy Koufax

 Since retiring, Koufax has kept a low profile and makes public appearances on rare occasions.
-In December 1966, he signed a 10-year contract to work as a broadcaster for NBC; uncomfortable in front of cameras and with public speaking, he resigned after six years.
+In December 1966, he signed with NBC to work as a broadcaster; uncomfortable in front of cameras and with public speaking, he resigned after six years.
 In 1979, Koufax returned to work as a pitching coach in the Dodgers' farm system; he resigned from the position in 1990 but continues to make informal appearances during spring training.
-From 2013 to 2015, Koufax worked in an executive position for the Dodgers, as special advisor to chairman Mark Walter.
+From 2013 to 2015, Koufax was special advisor to Dodgers chairman Mark Walter.
 In 1999, he was named to the Major League Baseball All-Century Team.
-His number 32 was retired by the Dodgers in 1972 and he was honored with a statue outside the centerfield plaza of Dodger Stadium in 2022.
-That same year, Koufax became the first player to mark the 50th anniversary of his election to the Baseball Hall of Fame.
+His number 32 was retired by the Dodgers in 1972 and he was honored with a statue at Dodger Stadium in 2022.